U8NWXD/oppia-wiki/Outreachy Dec 2021 to Mar 2022.md

 **Q: How can I contribute with the project?**

 A: After finishing the required tasks, add a contribution URL to your Outreachy portal with all the necessary details and links.
-(The Contribution URL for each task would be a link to a Google Drive where you have uploaded the document/spreadsheet for that specific task.)
+The contribution URL for each task should be a link to a Google Drive folder where you have uploaded the document/spreadsheet for that specific task.
 Make sure that the file access is public!

 **Q: How can I translate a lesson?**